The Top 5 Diabetes Complications to Watch Out For

 Alzheimer’s disease and dementia are twice as likely to occur in patients with diabetes.

-If you notice unusual behavior or persistent memory or cognitive problems, have your older adult visit their doctor for a full evaluation as soon as possible.
+If you notice unusual behavior, persistent memory or cognitive problems, have an aging loved one visit their doctor for a full evaluation as soon as possible.

 Early diagnosis and proper treatment will improve quality of life.